-Your 300 SeriesTM Fishing System uses a 200/83 kHz DualBeam PLUSTM sonar system with a wide (60°) area of coverage.
+For structure directly below your boat, Quadrabeam PLUSTM uses a DualBeam PLUSTM 200/83 kHz sonar system with a wide (60°) area of coverage.
 DualBeam PLUSTM sonar has a narrowly focused 20° center beam, surrounded by a second beam of 60°, expanding your coverage to an area equal to your depth.
 In 20 feet of water, the wider beam covers an area 20 feet wide.
 The 20° center beam is focused on the bottom, to show you structure, weeds and cover.
 The 60° wide beam is hunting for fish in the wide coverage area.
 DualBeam PLUSTM sonar returns can be blended together, viewed separately or compared side-by-side.
 DualBeam PLUSTM is ideal for a wide range of conditions - from shallow to very deep water in both fresh and salt water.
 Depth capability is affected by such factors as boat speed, wave action, bottom hardness, water conditions and transducer installation.